The Department of Exceptional Children

 Anyone concerned about a child’s speech, learning, behavior, or development can make a Child Find request.
 A multidisciplinary evaluation team will meet with the family within 14 days to decide if an evaluation is needed.
 If so, written permission from the child’s parent is required before an evaluation is conducted.

 A multidisciplinary evaluation is individualized to the child’s needs.
-The valuation could involve a series of observations and tests with the child and interviews with parents, teachers, and/or caregivers.
+The evaluation could involve a series of observations and tests with the child and interviews with parents, teachers, and/or caregivers.
 Evaluations for special education and/or related services will be conducted by two or more specialists such as a speech language pathologist, psychometrist, school psychologist, or special educator.
 A written summary of this evaluation will be provided to the family and a meeting will be held to determine if the child needs special education and/or related services.

 For children birth through two years of age, contact the Tallahatchie County Health Department at 662-647-3404.
 For a child three to twenty-one years of age, contact